Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 With Automatic layering, you can see how marker strokes appear in one layer, fill in another, and pen remains at the top.

 Since highlight and fill layers appear beneath the pen layer, your notes automatically stay legible and look good.

 3. As you write, you decide you want to change sections of your notes to a new color to visually separate the ideas.
 You select your notes in the Active layer.

-You open the color wheel and choose your new color.
+Tap the color dot to open the color wheel and choose your new color.

-Organizing by Effect.
 As an artist, creating drawings that seem believable is important.
 You can give your drawings more depth with layers, adjust details more easily as you go, and focus on the overall effects of your colors and strokes.

-An illustration workflow might be:
+An illustration workflow might go like this: